How can a Hindu and a Muslim take divorce

 Hindu law

 Divorce under Hindu law is governed by Hindu Marriage Act , 1955 and Divorce Act, 1936.
-Hindu Marriage Act, 1955 has set forth certain grounds for divorce such as adultery, cruelty, conversion, desertion, mental disorder, leprosy, etc. You can also get a divorce with mutual consent under the Hindu Marriage Act, 1955, which states that - A petition for dissolution of marriage by a decree of divorce may be presented to the District Court by both the parties to marriage together, on the ground that they have been living separately for a period of one year or more, that they have not been able to live together and that they have mutually agreed that the marriage should be dissolved.
+Hindu Marriage Act, 1955 has set forth certain grounds for divorce such as adultery, cruelty, conversion, desertion, mental disorder, leprosy, etc. You can also get a divorce with mutual consent under the Hindu Marriage Act, 1955.
+According to the Act, for mutual divorce, the spouses can present a petition for dissolution on the ground that they have lived separately for 1 year or more and have mutually agreed to divorce.
 A wife can file for divorce if her husband is found guilty of rape, sodomy, or bestiality.
 Similarly, if the marriage whether consummated or not was solemnized before she attained the age of 15 years and the wife wants to file for divorce, she can do so.

 How can a Lawyer help you?